-- 1. Park the machine on a level surface, move the motion-control levers to the NEUTRAL position, shut off the engine, wait for all moving parts to stop, and remove the key. - 2.
+- 1. Park the machine on a level surface, move the motion-control levers to the NEUTRAL position, disconnect the kill cord from the operator presence sensor to shut off the engine, wait for all moving parts to stop, and remove the key. - 2.
 Clean around the fuel-tank cap and remove it. - 3.
 Fill the fuel tank to the top of the filter screen (Figure 11).